How to Find Someone’s Middle Name: Lookup Trick Finds Full Name Fast

 • Veterinary

-Note, that most of the licenses above are governed by one of the 50 states, and citizens have the right to check if an individual’s license is valid.
-To find a database for any of the licenses above, simply use a search engine and type “[License Name] Check + [State]”.
+Most of the licenses above are governed by one of the 50 states, and citizens have the right to check if an individual’s license is valid.
+To find out a person’s middle name by searching a database of any of the licenses above, simply use a search engine and type “[License Name] Check + [State]” to view the appropriate licenses and full names.

 Review Historical Prison Records for First, Last & Middle Names

-A quick check using the BOP (Bureau of Prisons) search tool shows if the subject has ever been in federal prison (state prisons do not have historical data publicly available).
-The prison records will reveal the full name, including the middle name.
+A quick check using the BOP (Bureau of Prisons) search tool shows if the subject has previously been in federal prison (state prisons do not have historical data publicly available).
+These historical prison records will reveal the full name–including the middle name–of each subject.

 The Federal Bureau of Prisons website that can be searched by first, last, or middle name in order to find someone's full name if they were a federal prisoner.

-Search Business Records Through the Secretary of State
+Search Business Records via the Secretary of State

-The business entities division of the secretary’s office keeps records, processes filings, and informs the public about business entities, so if someone owns or is a partner in a business, the secretary of state can shed light on their full name as long as you know some information about them or the business.
+The business entities division of the secretary of state’s office keeps records, processes filings, and informs the public about business entities.
+Therefore, if someone owns or is a partner in a business, the secretary of state can shed light on their full name–as long as you know some information about them or their business.

 To conduct a business search, individuals need to have the entity’s name for a basic search.
-In contrast, an advanced search searcher may be required to have a name reservation number, charter number, officer’s number, agent number, or trade registration number.
+In contrast, someone requesting an advanced search may be required to have a name reservation number, charter number, officer’s number, agent number, or trade registration number.

-The search will reveal the entity’s owner, location, and other public details.
-Individuals may use this to get the middle name of the subject’s full name.
+The search will reveal the entity’s owner name, location, and other public details.
+Individuals may use this to get the middle name or the subject’s full name.

 For example, in Louisiana, searchers can use an online portal to search for business records in the state through the department of the Louisiana secretary of state.
 Parties may also check the National Association of Secretaries of States directory to locate the official website of each state’s secretary of state.8